Steps to IRB Review

 - It tells subjects that they may skip questions or withdraw from the study at any point without penalty.

-- It gives the subjects the names, addresses, and telephone numbers or e-mail addresses of persons to contact if they have questions or concerns about the study.
-The IRB asks that name, address, and telephone number or e-mail address be included for the investigator and his or her faculty advisor (if the investigator is a student).
+- It gives the subjects the names, addresses, telephone numbers and e-mail addresses of persons to contact if they have questions or concerns about the study.
+The IRB asks that name, address, telephone number and e-mail address be included for the investigator and his or her faculty advisor (if the investigator is a student).

 - It tells subjects that if they have questions or concerns about their rights as a participant in the research study, they may also contact the IRB chair.